explaingit

 Prompt 3

-Can I use lazydocker to manage a Docker Compose project with multiple services?
+How do I use lazydocker to monitor a Docker Compose project with a database, backend, and cache service?

 Prompt 4